cjd8701/GenAI-Project2/README.md

 - Any other commands sent will be executed by a pipe.
 IE: sending `cmd /c dir` will execute a dir from command prompt in the current directory.
 This can also be used to execute any other program.

 ## Client
-Client take commands from the C2 and performs actions.
+Client receives commands from the C2 and performs actions.
 Different functions are contained in modules that are imported and more can be easily added to the client.
-The client will make itself persistent on the victim machine via a registry key.
+The client will make itself persistent on the victim machine via a windows registry key.

 ### Compiling
 To compile the client run the included `compile.bat` script